roag92/angular-github-issues/README.md

 This application does an OAuth Authentication with GitHub through Firebase to create and read issues from this repository.

-The testing suite is not available yet, but in the future being available.

 ## Configuring repository

 Modify `src/main.ts` with your custom Firebase API creedentials.